mnemonic indexing

 The same principle applies across domains.

 At each step, learners demonstrate complete command of prior material before moving on.
+Further, exemplars are derived entirely from previously scaffolded knowledge.
+This is how the introduction of a single new term performs an enormous amount of work: it updates your internal model to reflect an increasingly nuanced reality.
 Nothing is allowed to drift into partial recall or vague familiarity.
 Every element must be:

 • Present